padaliya-Kapil/pHV1/README.md

 The users can also see heat maps with realtime data and then avoid areas with high hazards nearby .
 Application also notifies users using of a hazard by custom notification as soon as they enter the geo-perimeter of the hazard .

+Following are the screenshots of important pages of the application :

 User profile screen